pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1053 Python And Test

+This day I was practice python with TDD methodology, I know a little about testing in python well only I don't know a good way the libraries that you would use with python in testing.

 ##### Day 1052 Threat and Security

 Today for the afternoon after my job, I learn a lot about threat security and cybersecurity